 Please Note: All content should be read and adjusted according to your school/learning environment profile.
-It should mirror your school's 'safeguarding arrangements', and the procedures you have in place to manage, report/refer all child protection and safeguarding concerns.
+It should mirror your school's 'safeguarding arrangements,' and the procedures you have in place to manage, report/refer all child protection and safeguarding concerns.

 Please pay extra attention to any italicised text which you may wish to add, alter, or delete.
+Additional FHP notes in green.